Wearable technology: Project Jacquard

-Intel & Chromat
+Intel and Chromat

 Intel partnered with the brand Chromat to create a sports bra that responds to changes in the body of the user, as well as a 3D printed carbon fiber dress that changes color based on the user's adrenaline levels.
 Intel also partnered with Google and TAG Heuer to make a smart watch.

 Iris van Herpen

 Smart fabrics and 3D printing have been incorporated in high fashion by the designer Iris van Herpen.
 Van Herpen was the first designer to incorporate 3D printing technology of rapid prototyping into the fashion industry.
-The Belgian company Materialise NV collaborates with her in the printing of her designs.

 Manufacturing process of e-textiles

 There are several methods which companies manufacture e-textiles from fiber to garment and the insertion of electronics to the process.
 One of the methods being developed is when stretchable circuits are printed right into a fabric using conductive ink.
 The conductive ink uses metal fragments in the ink to become electrically conductive.
 Another method would be using conductive thread or yarn.
-This development includes the coating of non-conductive fiber (like Polyester PET) with conductive material such as metal like gold or silver to produce coated yarns or in order to produce an e-textile.
+This development includes the coating of non-conductive fiber (like polyester PET) with conductive material such as metal like gold or silver to produce coated yarns or in order to produce an e-textile.

 Common fabrication techniques for e-textiles include the following traditional methods: